mozilla-services/socorro/docs/gettingstarted.rst

 3. ``my.env`` lets you set configuration specific to your development environment as well as override any configuration and is not checked into version control

-See the ``docker-compose.yml`` file for order of precedence and which EMV files are used for which component container.

 Setting configuration specific to your local dev environment